 In 2019, Jacobs 1 was added to the list of UNESCO World Heritage Sites in recognition of its seminal impact on the modern residential architectural landscape of U.S. in the 20th century.
-Jacobs 1 was added along with seven other other iconic Frank Lloyd Wright buildings, among them Fallingwater and the Guggenheim Museum.
-A modest, one-story structure, Jacobs 1 nonetheless ushered in a new era of midcentury modern architectural design that was accessible to the booming middle class.
+Jacobs 1 was added along with seven other other iconic Frank Lloyd Wright buildings, among them Fallingwater, the Guggenheim Museum, and Taliesin.
+A modest, one-story structure, Jacobs 1 nonetheless ushered in a new era of mid-century modern architectural design that was accessible to the booming middle class.
 The design of Jacobs 1 and other Usonian houses was largely responsible for the proliferation of ranch-style houses across the U.S. during the post-WWII period.

 The Jacobs 1 house was the first Usonian design to be translated into the Lindal building system.